Minestrone Soup with Spinach and Parmesan (Thick & Hearty)

 The vegetables are carrots, celery, onions, cannellini beans, tomatoes, zucchini, and spinach.
 But the great thing about minestrone is that there is no one set of ingredients that has to go into it.
 All kinds of different vegetables, fresh or frozen, are interchangeable in the soup and if there's a few ingredients you don't have on hand, don't sweat it.

-This minestrone soup recipe also calls for mini elbow noodles but once again, you can substitute any kind of little pasta or even rice into the soup, or you don’t need either.
-Since the soup calls for so many vegetables, it’s a great clean-out-the-fridge kind of meal.
-You may have had minestrone before, but making it with your own homemade vegetable stock will increase the flavor tenfold.
+This minestrone soup recipe also calls for mini elbow noodles but once again, you can substitute any kind of little pasta or even rice into the soup, or you don't need either.
+Since the soup calls for so many vegetables, its a great clean-out-the-fridge kind of meal.
+You may have had minestrone before, but making it with your own homemade vegetable stock will increase the flavour tenfold.

 Making Vegetable Stock